Geometrically Consistent Multi-View Scene Generation from Freehand Sketches: Extended Limitations Discussion

 \textbf{Generated ground truth.} Our multi-view training views are produced by an image editing model~\cite{dx8152_qwen_edit_2509_multiple_angles_2025}, not rendered from 3D assets.
 While the SfM filtering ensures geometric consistency, subtle artefacts (lighting shifts, texture drift) propagate into training.
 This is an inherent limitation of training multi-view generation without access to ground-truth 3D scenes.
 Our S2MV dataset presented in this work is a good starting point to enable sketching as an accessible interface for 3D content creation.

 \textbf{Resolution.} We train at $480 \times 480$ resolution, constrained by GPU memory when processing $N$ views simultaneously ($4N{+}1$ frames after replication).
-Higher resolutions are feasible with gradient checkpointing and model parallelism; we leave this to future work.
+Higher resolutions are feasible with gradient checkpointing and model parallelism; preliminary experiments retraining our full model at $576 \times 576$ already improve over the $480 \times 480$ configuration (PSNR $12.31$, FID $17.92$, Corr-Acc $0.205$), indicating that the quality ceiling is not architectural.
+We leave a full higher-resolution study to future work.